Syllabus for “Underwater Systems”

 Additional Notes:

-- Florian Schultz, ATLAS Elektronik, “Acoustic Communications and Its Practical Applications” (April 23/24)
+- Dr. Florian Schultz, ATLAS Elektronik, “Acoustic Communications and Its Practical Applications” (May 2026)

 - Group Reports and discussions at periodic intervals